 - Bibliography of Native North Americans

-This database provides bibliographic citations to journal articles, reports, documents and books pertaining to North American Indians.
+Start here!
+This index helps you find citations to journal articles, reports, documents and books pertaining to North American Indians.
 Areas of focus include anthropology, archaeology, history and cultures.

 - Ethnic NewsWatch

 Full-text articles appearing in numerous U.S. racial and ethnic minority newspapers, consumer magazines, and some journals.
 The database focus is on African American, American Indian, Asian American, and U.S. Latino publications, though periodicals from many other minority groups are also included.
 Also includes a publisher's directory, circulation figures, advertising rates, and histories of individual newspapers.
 In English and Spanish.
 Coverage is from 1995 to the present, with retrospective indexing and full text for some publications dating back to 1985.
 Updated monthly.